cannikin/pragmatic-rails-deployment/manuscript/1-the-rails-app.md

     |- sessions
        |- new.html.erb

+Do you see any performance improvements that can be made when rendering posts and comments?
+What happens if a post a dozen comments?
+What about a _dozen_ dozen?
+That's a lot of data to grab from the database on every request.
+This is a place that's ripe for caching.

+How about the homepage?
+There's currently no limit on the number of posts shown.
+One improvement would be to paginate that homepage.
+But even if we only showed 10 posts that's still 10 posts worth of data to pull from database on each and every request--especially considering that a post (probably) never changes!
+It's the same text over and over again.

 ### Mailers

 When leaving a comment you can choose to be notified (via email) if there are any followup comments after yours.
 That's handled by the `CommentMailer`.
 Emails are created and delivered by the `CommentController` after a comment has been successfully created: